sgeos/GraphQLDemo/README.md

 Many **npm** packages are required for this demo.
 Note that **graph.ql** and **express-graph.ql** are not official GraphQL libraries!
 **dataloader** is an official library.
-Also note that **axios** could easily be swapped for your HTTP client of choice.
+Also note that **axios** and **remarkable** could easily be swapped for the HTTP client and markdown parser of your choice, respectively.

 ```sh
 npm install express